0GiS0/azure-dev-center-demos/README.md

 ### Create a Gallery 🖼

-A gallery is a place where you can store your custom images.
-You can create a gallery in the Azure portal, but you can also create it using the Azure CLI.
+Like the Azure Marketplace, a gallery is a repository for managing and sharing images and other resources, but you control who has access.

 ```bash
 source scripts/02-create-azure-compute-gallery.sh